xsgordon/okd-kubevirt-demo/README.md

 all-in-one Kubernetes cluster using the OKD distribution of Kubernetes.
 Subsequently KubeVirt is installed and enabled on the cluster.

+**Note:** Currently the playbooks end after the creation of the Kubernetes cluster.
+Work in progress.

 Pre-requisites
 --------------